cue-lang/proposal/designs/2939-modules-v3.md

       major version.

-### Disallowing module nesting (for now)

-Currently, we will not allow nested module identifiers.
-That is, the registry will not allowed to have both module `example.com/foo` and `example.com/foo/bar`.
-Down the line we will probably allow this to support module “splitting”.

 ### Imports

 CUE package imports need to be able to specify the major version of a module.
 We